anna099/hegel/actualisation/4-virtue.md

-humanity in-itself, but from the actual *habits* of individuals; Confucius, who Hegel unfairly dismissed, analysed virtue by observing the behaviour of others and attempting to understand them on the basis of this actual behaviour.[^80]
+humanity in-itself, but from the actual *habits* of individuals; Confucius, who Hegel unfairly dismissed, analysed virtue by observing the behaviour of others and attempting to understand them on the basis of this actual behaviour.[^80] Reason's understanding of virtue, on the other hand, has left the substance of social reality behind, and is left with nothing meaningful to say:

+> The emptiness of [virtue's] oratorical flourishes in their struggle with the
+> way of the world would be revealed at once if what its oratory really means
+> were simply to be stated. -- It is therefore *presupposed* that what these
+> oratorical flourishes mean is *well known*.
+The demand to put this familiarity
+> into words would either be fulfilled by a new torrent of fancy oratory, or by
+> an appeal to the heart, which *internal to itself* is supposed to state what
+> those fine words mean, which is to say, it would amount to an admission that
+> it cannot, in fact, say what it means.[^81]

+Through the defeat of its account of virtue, Reason learns that the good is not incompatible with individuality; rather, goodness is *realised* by individuals interacting with one another in society.
+Simply put, the way of the world is better than the cynical knight of virtue took it to be; individuality's '*doing* is at the same time  *universal doing* which is *in-itself*.'[^82] That is to say, Reason has come to the realisation that a society of individuals, acting on self-interest, come to the common good *without knowing it*.
+This is the exact notion that Adam Smith famously observed as the 'invisible hand' of
+society:

+> [An individual] generally, indeed, neither intends to promote the publick
+> interest, nor knows how much he is promoting it. ...He intends only his own
+> gain, and he is in this, as in many other cases, led by an invisible hand to
+> promote an end which was no part of his intention.
+Nor is it always the worse
+> for the society that it was no part of it.
+By pursuing his own interest he
+> frequently promotes that of the society more effectually than when he really
+> intends to promote it.[^83]

+It is at this point that the development of self-consciousness's actualisation comes to a conclusion, now that the individual and their self-motivated action realises their role -- *finds their home* -- in society.
+This is a significant moment in the *Phenomenology* as a whole: the unexpected conclusion to observing reason was that rationality, and *meaning* in general, cannot be found in concrete reality (in the form of a dead skull, for instance) in itself; it requires self-consciousness, which is *for itself*, to play a role.
+We know, however, that to focus exclusively on the *for itself* results in failure and abandonment of the world (in the form of unhappy consciousness); as such, the *actualisation* of self-consciousness in this chapter was the development of that which is *in-and-for-itself*: namely, the concretely acting individual in society.
+Now that the individual has found its place in society, after the dissolution of rational virtue, we have for the first time in the *Phenomenology* achieved a union of the world and the individual, object and subject, in-itself and for-itself.
+As Eckart Förster remarks, the individual 'now knows, as we do, that the opposition of subject and object with which it started has been sublated, and that both subject and object are moments of a **spirit** higher than either'.[^84]

+Indeed, *Spirit* is the next part in the book, coming after *Reason*.
+Before beginning his examination of spirit, however, Hegel spends one final chapter looking at the rational individual from the perspective of its conclusion: that is, the perspective of the individual who is real in-itself and for-itself, who, in Hyppolite's words, 'is directly in the midst of the world and it wishes only to express itself.'[^85]